twimbit/Monday-Wordpress-Integration/README.md

 | ------ | ------ |
 | Monday Wordpress Integration | [Plugin](https://github.com/twimbit/monday-wordpress-integration/releases/download/0.1-beta/Wordpress-Plugin.zip) |

+## Introduction
+This integration lets users synchronize there WordPress site with Monday to create efficient workflows and automation.
+Monday users can synchronize posts, pages, users, comments, and taxonomies from WordPress to Monday and vice versa.
+This opens a new window of automation opportunity for publishers, content creators, or simply anyone using WordPress to create custom workflows and connect various other platforms without any additional plugin installation on WordPress.

 ### Steps for Installation

 1. Download this **[.zip file](https://github.com/twimbit/monday-wordpress-integration/releases/download/0.1-beta/Wordpress-Plugin.zip)** .